Edit

 A ‘clinical research, medicine, public health’ career

 Clinical trials are a large-scale undertaking, and there is a range of roles that coordinate and oversee all aspects including site selection, communications with doctors, trial protocols, data management and analysis.
-The pharma sector, contract research organizations and hospitals, often employ PhD-qualified life scientists for these positions.
+The pharma sector, contract research organizations (CROs) and hospitals, often employ PhD-qualified life scientists for these positions.

 Roles and responsibilities